OriNachum/autonomous-intelligence/README.md

 Tau can run anywhere with intrnet - but in this instance, only tested on raspberry pi.
 It should aupport linux

+### Keys
+All needed keys are in .env_sample.
+Copy it to .env and add your keys.
+Currently, the main key is OpenAI (Chat, Speech, Whisper), and VoyageAI + Pinecone is for vectordb

+I plan pn moving back to Anthropic (3.5 sonnet only)

+Groq was used for a fast understand action usecase

 ## Installation

 1. Clone this repository to your Raspberry Pi: